vypxl/genetic_schedule_solver/report.typ

   > Note: Each Course is taught by one professor, so the number of professors is determined by `Cs/Prof`

   > Note 2: Due to the random nature of the generated data, results will be much less optimal than in a real life scenario.

+  > Note 3: Due to the nature of `eval`, each test set has a minimum penalty, that's why we won't see scores lower that.
+More important is the convergence behavior.

   #table(
     columns: 7,